SpaceXpanse/Whitepaper/README.md

 - [Data vending machines](https://github.com/SpaceXpanse/data-vending-machines)
   - Nostr protocol can act as a marketplace for data processing, where users request jobs to be processed in certain ways (e.g., “speech-to-text”, “summarization”, etc.), but they don’t necessarily care about “who” processes the data.

-All of them can use ROD blockchain'se capabilities to transfer data e.g. relay domain addresses, user presence between them.
+All of them can use ROD blockchain's capabilities to transfer data, e.g. relay domain addresses, user presence between them.

 #### [**SpaceXpanse DappEngine**](https://github.com/SpaceXpanse/DappEngine) - A versatile tool for creating 2D and simple 3D games and other dapps with ease /WIP/
 Open source